KrishT97/trashtrek/guide/data_retrieval.md

 As for the parameter costs, that data had to be retrieved from somewhere.
 The distance from truck to request and time awaited/taken may seem correlated, as to one might think that if there is a large distance, so would the time awaited be larger.

 However there may be cases for how in certain scenarios, the distance and time taken might not be correlated.
-For example if the location of request is located up on a hill road, for which, the distance recorded might not be much, but because it is an incline, the vehicle takes longer than expected with a decline road, we get much faster to the destination.
-The same is true in reverse.
+For example if the location of request is located up on a hill road, for which, the distance recorded might not be much, but because it is an incline, the vehicle takes longer than expected.
+With a decline road, we get much faster to the destination.

 Therefore considering both as separate parameters, and also because the optimization is revolved around a mountainous location like Gran Canaria, it is safe to work with this analogy.